 Miry Whitehill, Founder and Executive Director

-Miry started Miry's List in July, 2016 when she accidentally met a family of new arrival Syrian refugees resettling in Los Angeles with kids the same age as her own.
-Until then, she was a stay-at-home mom and community activist with over 10 years experience in digital marketing.
-She speaks fluent Hebrew and is learning Arabic in the car on an app with her son.
+Miry started Miry's List in July 2016 when a friend introduced her to a family of new arrival Syrian refugees resettling in Los Angeles with kids the same age as her own.
+Until then, she was a stay-at-home mom and community activist with 10 years experience in digital marketing.
+She speaks fluent Hebrew and is learning Arabic in the car on an app with her sons.

-Miry serves as Treasurer on the Eagle Rock Neighborhood Council.
-She can typically be found digging in the garden with her sons, Reuben and Sabo, or walking around Occidental College with her dog, Leroy.
+Miry can typically be found digging in the garden with her sons, Reuben and Sabo, or walking around Occidental College with her dog, Leroy.